Welcome to another issue of Crypto Betting Weekly, the home of valuable insights!

 Legal sports betting is one step closer to becoming a reality in Wyoming, following the Gaming Commission’s unanimous approval of sports betting rules this week.
 The state is now offering uncapped licenses for online sportsbooks as the state has no commercial land-based casinos.

-What really sets this sports betting regulations apart from that of Tennessee, that also offers uncapped licenses, is that bettors will be able to bet with both crypto and government currency.
+What really sets this sports betting regulation apart from that of Tennessee, which also offers uncapped licenses, is that bettors will be able to bet with both crypto and government currency.
 The Wyoming Gaming Commission is expediting the implementation of these rules to capitalize on the 2021 NFL season starting on the 9th of September 2021.